Science for a New Century

 Indeed, bismuth, the most remarkable metal, can be wired up in any number of ways on silicon with the use of subhalides such as hydrogen and iodine, in the form of bismuth monolayers and bismuth nano-islands which display coherent propagating topological edge and surface states, Dirac cones, Weyl points, relativistic propagating electrons, metal-insulator-superconducting transitions, multilayers, highly efficient thermoelectric heat transport, and with the high density bismuth iodide in a solid state at half filling, nobody knows.
 It could be weird.
 It is definitely cool.

-I intend to use polymeric one dimensional pure bismuth iodide – Bi4I4, and possibly Bi14I4 as a feedstock for physical and chemical deposition (adatom adsorption and desorption), pulsed laser deposition (3 eV, XUV and soft X-rays), and laser assisted molten salt quenching using argon gas gloveboxes, evacuated quartz and silicon tubes with tungsten electrode plugs and 405 nm blue violet laser excitation.
+I intend to use polymeric one dimensional pure bismuth iodide – Bi4I4, and possibly Bi14I4 as a feedstock for physical and chemical deposition (adatom adsorption and desorption), pulsed laser deposition (3 eV, XUV and soft X-rays), and laser assisted molten salt quenching using argon gas gloveboxes, evacuated quartz and Pyrex tubes with tungsten electrode plugs and 405 nm blue violet laser excitation.
 I’m writing John Holdren a letter about this problem today.

 The crystal structure of Bi14I4 condensed bismuth clusters, E. V. Dikarev, Prof. Dr. B. A. Popovkin and A. V. Shevelkov, Zeitschrift für Anorganische und Allgemeine Chemie, Volume 612, Issue 6, pages 118–122, June 1992 (Published Online 9 November 2004)